paleolimbot/arrow-nanoarrow/r/cran-comments.md

-Updates the nanoarrow R bindings to use the latest version of the nanoarrow C library.
+Update to fix the errors listed on the CRAN check page.

 ## R CMD check results